sscardapane/reprodl2021/README.md

 # Reproducible Deep Learning
 ## Extra: Python-Poetry
 Author: Timur Obukhov

-There are several tools that provide functions to manage the environments.
-The table below provides the comparisons of tools for dependency and virtual environment management and reproducibility:
+There are several tools in Python space for dependency and workspace management.
+The table below shows a comparison between the most prominent tools:

 ```bash
 ┌──────────────────┬────────────────────┬──────────────────────────┬───────────────────────┬───────────────────────────────┐